grynova-ccc/PHuN_Representations/README.md

 # PHuN Representations
-This is a fun and computationally efficient Python package for computing persistent homology using nets (PHuN) representations of nanoporous materials.
+This is a fun and computationally efficient Python package for computing persistent homology using nets (PHuN) representations of framework materials.
 It enables the extraction of topological information for use as machine learning descriptors.

 ## Installation Guide